 Himinn is my first long-form generative art project and was released on September 30th, 2021 through the Art Blocks Factory platform.
-Minting for this project will close on October 15th at 12:00pm CST.

 The program is a painterly cloud study exploring light, color, and the generative composition of clouds in the sky.
 It creates natural forms and the illusion of ever-changing atmosphere through carefully structured layers of color and shape.

 Himinn uses a combination of many different algorithms to create each painting, and relies more on an artist-defined system than a particular math algorithm.
 I wanted to probe into the concept of exploring an entire possibility space within a painting and see what kind of variations might emerge.
 I also wanted to explore the minimum amount of form I could give to a cloud so that it would still be recognizable, and what I could do using color and shape to build a sky.